• Home

 Ä Capital A with umlaut Option + U then A

-1. Open your document or application and place the insertion point where you want the letter ‘a’ with accent to appear.
+1. Open your document or application and place the insertion point where you want the letter A with accent mark to appear.

 2. On the Mac keyboard, hold down the Option key and then tap any of these keys that correspond to your preferred accent: